ava-labs/hypersdk/examples/tokenvm/README.md

 explicitly cancel it/replace it.

 ### Avalanche Warp Support
+We take advantage of the Avalanche Warp Messaging (AWM) support provided by the `hypersdk` to enable any `tokenvm` to send assets to any other `tokenvm` without relying on a trusted relayer or bridge (just the validators of the `tokenvm` sending the message).

+By default, a `tokenvm` will accept a message from another `tokenvm` if 80% of the stake weight of the source has signed it.
+Because each imported asset is given a unique `AssetID` (hash of `sourceChainID + sourceAssetID`), it is not possible for a malicious/rogue Subnet to corrupt token balances imported from other Subnets with this default import setting.

+AWM does not impose any additional overhead per `tokenvm` you communicate with, so it is just as cheap to communicate with every other `tokenvm` as it is to only communicate with one.
+We utilize this

+To limit exposure to a `tokenvm` failure, `tokenvms` only allow exports of natively minted assets.
+Because AWM does not require additional overhead per connection (each Subnet to Subnet communication path), we do not need to allow assets to flow more than one hop away from the source.
+This is a FANTASTIC property if there is a security failure because `tokenvms` can't be indirectly impacted by assets held on indirect paths (and can ensure any asset they import has clear provenance/and has certain stake %).

+and track total exports ("loans") to each `tokenvm`.
+Additionally,

+allows for "no overhead" many-to-many broadcast

 * Send asset between any 2 tokenvms
 * Limit exposure of large hack by restricting warp to only origin + destination (can't warp a warp asset somewhere else)